World experts in AI, developing cutting-edge technology purpose-built to address the most pressing challenges in real-time data processing.

 We needed to make these models work on top of ever-changing inputs, reflecting new events and updates to the business processes, on a daily or even minute-to-minute basis.

-If you use a spreadsheet, you don't want to worry about how it updates all its data columns when you enter a new value in cell A1.
+If you use a spreadsheet, you don't want to worry about how it updates all its data columns when you enter a new value in cell A2.
 As an engineer you don't want to worry about such re-computations when you have a complex data pipeline.
-What you do care about is for your user to see an up-to-date Business Intelligence dashboard, in real time.
+What you do care about is for your user to see an up-to-date Business Intelligence dashboard, in real-time.

 This is the essence of reactive design.

-So, we created the first Python framework to easily build realtime and reactive data products at scale.
+So, we created the first framework for Python developers to easily build real-time data products at scale.
 We created Pathway.